Aspergillus fumigatus: Proteinases

 The human lung contains large quantities of collagen and elastin, proteins that allow for tissue flexibility.
 Aspergillus fumigatus produces and secretes elastases, proteases that cleave elastin in order to break down these macromolecular polymers for uptake.
 A significant correlation between the amount of elastase production and tissue invasion was first discovered in 1984.
 Clinical isolates have also been found to have greater elastase activity than environmental strains of A. fumigatus.
 A number of elastases have been characterized, including those from the serine protease, aspartic protease, and metalloprotease families.
 Yet, the large redundancy of these elastases has hindered the identification of specific effects on virulence.

 Unfolded protein response

 A number of studies found that the unfolded protein response contributes to virulence of A. fumigatus.

 Secondary metabolism

 Secondary metabolites in fungal development

-The lifecycle of filamentous fungi including Aspergillus spp. consists of two phases: a hyphal growth phase and a reproductive (sporulation) phase.
+The lifecycle of filamentous fungi including Aspergillus spp. consists of two phases: a hyphas growth phase and a reproductive (sporulation) phase.
 The switch between growth and reproductive phases of these fungi is regulated in part by the level of secondary metabolite production.
 The secondary metabolites are believed to be produced to activate sporulation and pigments required for sporulation structures.
 G protein signaling regulates secondary metabolite production.
 Genome sequencing has revealed 40 potential genes involved in secondary metabolite production including mycotoxins, which are produced at the time of sporulation.